TheEdoRan/next-safe-action/website/docs/execution/hooks/usestateaction.md

 :::warning important
 The `useActionState` hook requires Next.js >= 15 to work, because previous versions do not support the React's [`useActionState`](https://react.dev/reference/react/useActionState) hook that is used under the hood.
 In the meantime, you can use the [`stateAction`](/docs/safe-action-client/instance-methods#action--stateaction) method manually with React 18's `useFormState` hook.

+The `useActionState` hook is exported from `next-safe-action/stateful-hooks` path, unlike the other two hooks.
+This is because it uses React 19 features and would cause build errors in React 18.
 :::

 Let's say you want to update the number of likes of a post in your application, mutating directly the database.